Grzetan/3D-Reconstruction-Space-Carving/README.md

 ### Generating model
 The last step is generating a `.ply` file with created object.
 Only visible faces will be generated to make this object as light as possible.

+Unfortunetly algorithm won't be able to detect holes, for example cup won't be carved inside because simple images do not contain any information about potential holes.

+For now program supports only one vertical position.
+Maybe in future I will extend it to support more vertical angles.

 ---